sa501428/hic-emt/README.md

 Tools for extracting data from `.hic` files to build new compact files that use the latest file version.
 Files can be subsampled.
 Regions from different files may also be stitched together.
+* Note: because files will be built to use the latest v9 .hic format, you will need to make sure whatever downstream tool you are using is capable of reading v9 .hic files.
+The latest Juicer Tools jar, Straw, and Juicebox Jar (under Github Releases) are capable of doing so.
+  If you are unsure whether your downstream software can read v9 files, feel free to create a Github issue to ask in this repo.

 ## Excise